Kodak Black Violates Probation, ‘Saddened’ By Arrest, Rapper Sent Back To Jail

 His lawyers then argued that the strip club could also be considered work-related because of the promotional nature of the appearance at Club Lexx.

-Zamren has previously represented other rappers like Rick Ross.
+Stephen Zamren has previously represented other rappers like Rick Ross.
 The attorney claimed that it was common for rappers to do a so-called walk-through or meet-and-greet at strip clubs.

 Do It For The #Culture #SG ????